 What to do if you have a Car Accident

-Vehicle accidents are a well-recognised risk associated with driving.
+Vehicle collisions are a well-recognised risk associated with driving.
 Most people know someone who has been involved in an accident or crash, while some have even experienced it themselves.

 Stop the Vehicle After Impact

-Immediately after an accident, you must bring the vehicle to a complete stop.
-If the accident has occurred in a location that's extremely dangerous or where it's obstructing traffic, move the car only so far that it's in a safer location.
-This is very important – you do not have to leave it where it is.
+Immediately after an accident, you must bring the car to a complete stop.
+If it is a serious accident, do not move the car.
+However, if a minor accident has occurred in an area that's extremely dangerous or where it's obstructing traffic, move the car only so far that it's in a safer location.

 Turn Off the Ignition

 Never leave a car running after an accident.
 Once the vehicle has come to a stop, turn off the ignition.
 Leaving a car running can be a safety hazard, especially if it's a serious crash and there's a risk of fire.
-Turn on the hazard lights.
+Remember to turn on the hazard lights.